Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Wireless On-chip Communication Security

 \subsubsection{Authenticity}

 RF power analysis is used in \cite{lebiednik2018architecting,lebiednik2018spoofing} to detect spoofing attacks in wireless NoCs.
-The authors also highlight the impracticality of using asymmetric key signature schemes in NoCs despite their use in traditional wireless networks.
-The proposed solution can measure power level of the received transmission.
+Despite their use in traditional wireless networks, the authors also highlight the impracticality of using asymmetric key signature schemes in NoCs.
+The proposed solution can measure the power level of the received transmission.
+Figure~\ref{fig:wireless_count_2} shows an overview of attack detection process.
 Due to the topology, an effective source address can be derived from the observed power level.
-A mismatch in effective source address and actual address in packet header is recognized as a potential spoofing attack.
+A mismatch in the effective source address and actual address in the packet header is recognized as a potential spoofing attack.
 To overcome the challenge of correctly identifying the nodes equidistant to a particular node, the authors propose to place attack detection modules at each corner of NoC.

-\citeauthor{pereniguez2017secure} \cite{pereniguez2017secure} observe that there is no need for both sender (L3) and receiver (L2) to authenticate each other using a secret key because the specific message in the threat model are in the same application context.
-They suggest only one-way authentication of sender which is verified by the receiver.
+\citeauthor{pereniguez2017secure} \cite{pereniguez2017secure} observe that there is no need for both sender (L3) and receiver (L2) to authenticate each other using a secret key because the specific message in the threat model is in the same application context.
+They suggest only one-way authentication of the sender, which is verified by the receiver.
 The scheme uses a key bind into a specific process to do this authentication using symmetric cryptography.